-High blood pressure - infants
+High blood pressure in infants

 High blood pressure (hypertension) is an increase in the force of blood against the arteries in the body.
 This article focuses on high blood pressure in infants.